bs-cse-iitb/Disease_Modeling/README.md

-# CS694 Seminar:  Desease Modeling and Group Testing
+# Desease Modeling and Group Testing